How to ensure democracy survives

 If we accept that this cycle of dictatorial leaders is “just the way it is”, then of course that complacency and apathy will make it possible for such men to rise to power again and again.

 So, what is the missing link?
-What is the fault in our democratic systems, such as in the U.S.A. and even Israel, that dictatorial regimes can come into power - a complete contradiction to the very paradigm itself?
+What is the fault in our democratic systems, such as in the U.S.A. and even Israel, that dictatorial regimes can come into power - a complete contradiction to the very paradigm of democracy itself?

 Let’s leave Russia and North Korea out of this discussion, because these nations have NEVER known true democracy - Russia has only known Czars and dictators for centuries, and North Korea was turned into a subservient nation of slaves by a single family who has ruled it with an oppressive hand for decades.